syoyo/tinyexr/README.md

 TinyEXR now does not use `assert` from v1.0.4(2023/06/04), except for miniz's assert.
 (We plan to use wuff's zlib for better security and performance)

-TinyEXR is fuzz tested and **currently no security issues**(No seg fault for any malcious input EXR data).
+TinyEXR is fuzz tested and **currently no security issues**(No seg fault for any malcious/corrupted input EXR data) as of v1.0.4.

 # Features